On the emergence of quantum memory in non-Markovian dynamics: Applications to solid-state quantum computing

 Meanwhile, for surface codes in exchange-based systems, it is known that temporally correlated errors on syndrome qubits \cite{err1} can lead to suboptimal decoding \cite{codes,codes2}.
 Our results imply that these correlations may, in fact, originate not only classically but also from quantum correlations in the environment, which cannot be eliminated trivially \cite{err2}.
 Recognizing this can inform both hardware-level mitigation strategies (e.g., dynamical decoupling) and adaptations like correlation-aware decoders, ultimately improving fault tolerance in solid-state computing.
-While we leave a complete theoretical framework characterizing the emergence of quantum memory for future work, our results provide strong evidence that these features play a decisive role in shaping memory behavior.
-Specifically, we observe that even globally entangled states may not necessitate quantum memory, while certain coherent superpositions with separable marginals do.
-These findings suggest that the emergence of quantum memory is governed not just by entanglement structure of the reservoir qubits, but also by the propagation of non-classical correlations through the reservoir via controlled-\texttt{SWAP}, a subtle, context-dependent property that invites further formal analysis.

-\textit{Conclusion.}---In this work, we extended the standard quantum homogenizer to the non-Markovian regime by incorporating ancilla-ancilla interactions with Fredkin gates.
-The motivation for this was twofold.
-First, CMs have attracted significant attention lately for their role in providing a tractable framework for studying the dynamics of open quantum systems.
-Second, non-Markovianity has been successfully used as a resource in many schemes, where its memory effects have proven critical in improving quantum control and error correction tasks on solid state, NMR and superconducting qubits.
-However, to fully utilize such non-Markovian CMs for other tasks and streamline the performance of quantum devices, we must first answer the question: What type of memory is needed to realize the dynamics, and how is that related to the entanglement structure of the environment?
+Thus, our results provide strong evidence that these features play a decisive role in shaping memory behavior.